-As an enhancement to your wireless hearing aid, a range of accessories is available.
+As an enhancement to your wireless hearing aids, a range of accessories is available.
 These can enable you to hear and communicate better in many everyday situations.

-ConnectClip
+☐ ConnectClip

-When ConnectClip is paired with your mobile phone, you can use the hearing aid as a hands-free headset.
-ConnectClip can also be used as a remote microphone
+When paired with your mobile phone, you can use the hearing aid as a hands-free headset; ConnectClip can also be used as a remote microphone.

-TV Adapter 3.0
+☐ TV Adapter 3.0

-Streams sound directly from TV and electronic audio devices to your hearing aid.
+Wireless transmitter of sound from TV and electronic audio devices.
+TV Adapter streams sound directly to your hearing aid.